ebtc-protocol/ebtc/README.md

 ## Recovery Mode

-Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.
+Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 125%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
-New eBTC may only be issued by adjusting existing Cdps in a way that improves their ICR, or by opening a new Cdp with an ICR of >=150%.
-In general, if an existing Cdp's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 150%
+New eBTC may only be issued by adjusting existing CDPs in a way that improves their ICR, or by opening a new CDP with an ICR of >=125%.
+In general, if an existing CDP's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 125%

 Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.